 Kids are often the hardest hit by the challenges that their community faces, but now more than ever, the world has seen how children can also be a driving force for change.
 Whatever the issue – climate change, gender equality, health, education and more – children stand to lose, or to gain, the most.
 Does that make them some of the best partners to create lasting solutions?

 “We need to listen to children and young people and support their ideas for action.
-It’s our responsibility is to ensure that their voices are heard and taken into account in the public debate.
-The benefits are for the whole society,” says World Vision’s Dr Patricio Cuevas Parra.
+It’s our responsibility to ensure that their voices are heard and taken into account in the public debate.
+The benefits are for the whole society,” says World Vision’s Dr. Patricio Cuevas Parra.

 In many locations around the world, World Vision child sponsorship uses kids’ clubs as a central strategy to create long-lasting change for children.
 They do different things in different places from boosting education rates to tackling social norms that hold children back.